-When disaster strikes, they bring the BBQ!
+When disaster strikes, they bring the BBQ

 "The barbecue community is uniquely qualified to respond to disasters like this quickly," Hays said.
 "So, before we left, we put together a plan to create the nonprofit."

-During the last six years, the group has responded to more than 40 disasters across the United States, most recently Hurricanes Harvey and Irma.
-More than 6,200 volunteers have joined the effort, and the group often partners with other organizations to distribute the meals.
+During the last six years, the group has responded to almost 45 disasters across the United States, most recently Hurricanes Harvey and Irma and the wildfires in northern California.
+More than 6,800 volunteers have joined the effort, and the group often partners with other organizations to distribute the meals.

 Hays believes that the food they prepare nourishes disaster survivors in more ways than one.